 Participation in school-sponsored activities may involve travel beyond the confines of the Carondelet High School campus.
-Carondelet High School will attempt to coordinate transportation to and from school-sponsored activities.
-However, there will be occasions when Carondelet High School may not provide transportation.
+There will be occasions when Carondelet High School will not provide transportation.
 On these occasions, it is the responsibility of the parent or guardian of each student.